Endlich: Spenden für soziale Einrichtungen von der Steuer absetzbar.

 Some wealthy donors still giving.

-While their investments have been hammered by falling markets, wealthy donors in the U.S. and U.K. are still digging deep to support causes they care about.
+the U.S. and U.K. are still digging deep to support causes they care about.

 Philanthropy Journal (28.7.2009)